 EXCLUSIVE-France, Netherlands close to deal on KLM bailout - sources

 France and the Netherlands are close to an agreement on a Dutch Air France-KLM bailout contribution, three sources with knowledge of the matter told Reuters on Thursday.
-Under the deal, which could be announced as soon as Thursday evening or Friday morning, the Dutch government would unblock close to 4 billion euros ($4.5 billion) in guaranteed and direct loans to KLM and appoint a non-voting trustee to its board, the sources said.
+Under the deal, which could be announced on Thursday evening or Friday morning, the Dutch government would unblock close to 4 billion euros ($4.5 billion) in guaranteed and direct loans to KLM and appoint a trustee to its board, they said.

-An Air France-KLM spokeswoman was not immediately available for comment. ($1 = 0.8916 euros)
+The airline group and a French finance ministry spokesman declined to comment.
+Dutch government officials did not immediately respond to requests for comment.
+The governments, which each own about 14% of Air France-KLM, unveiled 7 billion euros in French aid in April and a planned 2-4 billion from the Netherlands as the coronavirus crisis brought air travel to a near-halt.

+But the Dutch funds have been delayed by parliamentary scrutiny and tense negotiations in which France rebuffed The Hague's push for a state KLM board appointee that would weaken the group's hold on its Dutch subsidiary.
+Instead, the agreement to be announced would see the appointment of a non-voting trustee to ensure that bailout money from Dutch taxpayers goes to support the company's Dutch operations, the sources said.

 - READ MORE ON: